1z-z1/Bridge-Pi/README.md

 I will be using Arch Linux.

-I may expand this section in the future to give more detail for Windows in the future, but for now I recommend using Rufus for writing media to a storage unit on Windows.
+I may expand this section in the future to give more detail for Windows in the future, but for now I recommend using Rufus for writing media on Windows.

+-Start by downloading your Raspberry Pi OS [here](https://www.raspberrypi.org/downloads/raspbian/) for the lastest Raspbian version.
+At time of writing it will be "Raspbian Buster, Version: February 2020".